-A foreword, by Peter Singer, introduces and provides context for the dialogues.
-And a final annotated bibliography offers a list of sources, all of them either cited by the two students or directly related to their discussion.
+A foreword, by Peter Singer, introduces and provides context for the dialogues, and a final annotated bibliography offers a list of sources related to the discussion.
 It offers abstracts of the most important books and articles related to the ethics of vegetarianism and veganism.

 "In the future, when people ask me why I don’t eat meat, I will tell them to read this book."

 --Peter Singer, Princeton University and University of Melbourne